devkral/django-pwa-batteries/README.md

 ```

-Also set the pwa parameters from [django-progressive-web-app](http://github.com/svvitale/django-progressive-web-app "django-progressive-web-app")
+Also set the pwa parameters from [django-pwa](https://github.com/silviolleite/django-pwa "django-pwa")

 License
 =======